TakyiuLo/backend-graphql-psql/README.md

   app
 - run `npm run start` to start the app

-##### Explanations (notes)
+#### Explanations (notes)

 From my understanding, (unorder list)

-- Using docker-compose to compose tasks (To host the prisma server)
+- Using docker-compose to compose tasks (To host the prisma server locally)
 - So the application have three major services, App(:4741), Prisma(:4742), and PSQL(:5432)
-- Prisma stuff are database configurations, connection, model, typedefs
+- Prisma stuff are database configurations, Connection, Model, Typedefs
-- App stuff logical graphql, prisma, resolvers, mutations, query
+- App stuff are logical Graphql, Prisma, Resolvers, Mutations, Query
-- prisma.yml must be on the root directory same as .graphqlconfig.yml (don't know why)
+- `prisma.yml` must be on the root directory same as `.graphqlconfig.yml` (don't know why)

 ```yml
 # prisma.yml